-F12FFF is a setup routine for F12FGF which can be used to find some eigenvalues (and optionally the corresponding eigenvectors) of a standard or generalized eigenvalue problem defined by real, banded, symmetric matrices.
-The banded matrix must be stored using the LAPACK storage format for real banded nonsymmetric matrices.
+F12AFF is a setup routine for F12AGF which may be used for finding some eigenvalues (and optionally the corresponding eigenvectors) of a standard or generalized eigenvalue problem defined by real, banded, nonsymmetric matrices.
+The banded matrix must be stored using the LAPACK column ordered storage format for real banded nonsymmetric matrices (see Section 3.3.4 in the F07 Chapter Introduction).